alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/inputs_env_vars.markdown

 | TARGETS               | No  | Yes | Comma-separated list of Node id of all the nodes currently target of the relationship. | tomcat_1,tomcat_2,tomcat_n|

 {%note%}
-When a node (source node in case of a relationship) has some defined artifacts (overridable or not), their **`relative location paths`** are available as environment variables ( their names ) of the operations scripts.
+When a node has some defined artifacts (overridable or not), their **`absolute location paths`** are available as environment variables ( their names ) of the operations scripts.

+Limitation: artifacts paths are not availables when working with a relationship binding two node in differents compute.
 {%endnote%}

 ### Relationships and get_attribute inputs ###